claraherscu/claraherscu.github.io/_posts/2021-11-09-Inter-modality-Image-Registration-with-pyANTs.markdown

 1. How much are we willing to distort the image?
 This will determine the degrees of freedom we want in our registration model
 2. What similarity metric fits the images we're using?
 3. How do we want to perform interpolation for pixels?
-4. Do we want to use the image intensity directly or extract features from the image and use them to perform the registration?
+4. Do we want to use the image intensity directly (intensity-based registration) or extract features from the image and use them to perform the registration (feature-based registration)?

 In this example I'll perform an **intensity-based** optimization, and due to the different characteristics of the images, I'll allow a **big amount of distortion**, therefore using the ants `'SyN'` transformation.
 For a less accurate registration that would not distort the moving image, I could use the ants `'Affine'` or `'TRSAA'` transformations
 (for more details about types of transformations please check out the documentation notes [here](https://antspy.readthedocs.io/en/latest/registration.html)).

-As for the possible similarity metrics, for most registration tasks, usually either Mutual Information or Cross Correlation will be enough.
+As for the possible similarity metrics, for most registration tasks, usually either [Mutual Information](https://en.wikipedia.org/wiki/Mutual_information) or [Cross Correlation](https://en.wikipedia.org/wiki/Cross-correlation) will be enough.
 In general, Cross Correlation works well for intra-modality registration, and Mutual Information works well for both intra- and inter-modality registration.
 Here, since the example is inter-modality, I'll use **Mutual Information**.